MaddyGuthridge/aoc-2024/day07/README.md

 This was a significant challenge, not necessarily due to HolyC being a bad language, but primarily due to poor documentation.
-The [compiler I used](https://github.com/Jamesbarford/holyc-lang) was beta software with many poorly-documented features, with many inscrutable errors.
+The [compiler I used](https://github.com/Jamesbarford/holyc-lang) was beta software with numerous poorly-documented features and many inscrutable errors.
 Of course, this is completely ok, as it seems to be a hobby project for a solo developer.

 I didn't end up testing on TempleOS like I originally hoped, but I limited myself to writing most low-level code myself as it appeared that the TempleOS